phpbench/phpbench/docs/report-components.rst

 Report Components
 =================

-Components are based on data frames and can be combined through the :doc:`report-generators/component`.
+Components are based on data frames are used with the :doc:`Component Generator <report-generators/component>`.

 .. toctree::
    :maxdepth: 1